zorin1/FindIt/README.md

 findit.py ~/Downloads ~/Documents -e "hello|hi"

 positional arguments:
- Dirs                  List of directories to search, default is the current dir
+ Dirs                  List of directories or files to search, default is the current dir

 options:
  -h, --help            show this help message and exit